m1cr0lab-esp32/esp-now-network-and-wifi-gateway/Readme.md

 You'll find here the code to be implemented on all ESP-NOW sending nodes, as well as that of the ESP-NOW receiving gateway, which is simultaneously connected to the Internet through a WiFi router.

 Note that for this to work, each sender must use the same radio channel as the WiFi router.
-It is hardcoded in my example (on channel 6), but if your router is configured to automatically switch to the least congested channel, you will need to add a routine to scan the available networks and identify the channel imposed by your router.
+You can hard-code it, but if your router is configured to automatically switch to the least congested channel, it is best to have a routine that scans available networks and looks for the SSID of your router.
+This way you can easily identify the channel it is using.
+So I added this routine in the sender's code.

 [picture]:    assets/esp-now-gw-wifi-router.jpg
 [tutorial]:   https://randomnerdtutorials.com/esp32-esp-now-wi-fi-web-server/